PFNA Asian Size (PFNA II)

 The design of the PFNA was developed based on the anatomy of the Caucasian population.
 For the average Asian patient, the fit of these implants is not optimal.
 Therefore, cadaver studies using CT scans were performed to adapt the design of the PFNA to the anatomy of the Japanese and other Asian population.

-The PFNA Asian size has a better fit to the smaller trochanteric area and narrower intramedullary canal of the Asian population.
+To help cope with the differences described above, an Asian version of the existing Proximal Femoral Nail Antirotation (PFNA) was developed and introduced into the market.
+The PFNA Asia (also known as PFNA II) (Fig 1) has a better fit to the smaller trochanteric area and narrower intramedullary canal of the Asian population.
 It features a lateral flat surface which makes insertion easier and lowers the pressure on the lateral cortex.
-The bend has been reduced to 5 versus 6 compared to the PFNA.
-The proximal diameter has been reduced to 16.5?mm (versus 17.0?mm).
-Furthermore, the spiral blade diameter has been reduced to 10.3?mm.
+The bend has been reduced to 5° versus 6° compared to the PFNA.
+The proximal diameter has been reduced to 16.5 mm (versus 17.0 mm).
+Furthermore, the spiral blade diameter has been reduced to 10.3 mm.

-The PFNA Asian size comes in four different distal diameters from 912?mm, each in three lengths (170, 200, and 240?mm*).
-The long PFNA Asian size (300 and 340?mm) is available in two distal diameters of 9 and 10?mm.
-Additional lengths of 260420?mm in 20?mm steps are planned.
-The blade is available in lengths of 75120?mm in steps of 5?mm.
-The nail is made out of titanium aluminium niobium (TAN) and sterile packaged.
+The PFNA Asian size comes in four different distal diameters from 9–12 mm, each in three lengths (170, 200, and 240 mm*).
+The long PFNA Asian size (260–340 mm, with 20 mm increments) is available in two distal diameters of 9 and 10 mm.
+Additional lengths of 340–420 mm in 40 mm increments are available with a distal diameter of 10 mm.
+The blade is available in lengths of 75–120 mm in steps of 5 mm.
+Two versions of Caput Collum Diaphyseal (CCD) angles of 125° or 130° are available.
+The nail is made out of titanium aluminum niobium (TAN) and sterile packaged.

 In addition, some selected instruments have also been specifically designed for the smaller stature of the population and to the needs of the Asian surgeons.